epicentre-msf/repicentre/README.md

 **This part is important**, to avoid messy merges and conflicts please make sure that your branches (issues) are self contained and that the branch contains **exclusively** commits related to its respective issue.

 **WARNING.** Git(Hub) doesn't always play well with multi-branch iterations of `docs/`.
-To avoid unnecessary conflicts during the downstream merge, please **do not add, commit, or push** any changes to `docs`.
+To avoid unnecessary conflicts during the downstream merge, please **do not add, commit, or push** any changes to `docs` except for reviewing of sessions.
 Please do this by simply adding / commiting selectively rather than using a shortcut like `git add *` or `git add .`, please do not change the `.gitignore` to ignore `docs` as this will create problems on the `main`.
 Whomever reviews your eventual pull request will handle updating the docs render when mergin to the `main`.

 **4. Once you have finished working on the issue, submit a pull request and request review**

-This requries a couple steps:
+This requires a couple steps:

 - Make sure you are up to date with any changes that happened on the main (note, `merge` is preferred to `rebase` because branches are public):
 ```